 Shelley describes the ups and downs, the good days and bad.
 Reading her words is like sitting on the front porch, chatting with a trusted friend.
 She explains that as time goes on she’s able to look back over her daughter’s life with gratitude.
 This brought me great comfort.
 I spend far too much time worrying away the days and obsessing over the what-ifs.
 Shelley’s story is a timely reminder to enjoy every moment.
 That sounds cliché, but it’s a truth that needs repeating.

-Though I’ve never met Shelley in person, I feel strongly connected.
+I’ve never met Shelley in person, but I feel a strong connection.
 Her story confirmed that I’m parenting in the right direction.
 I’m steadfast in my commitment to doing everything I can to ensure my daughter lives her best life—whatever that might look like.
 Even when unthinkable happened, Shelley has gone on to teach others the lessons her daughter taught her.

 I would be remiss not to mention that Shelley can write like nobody’s business.
 She tells it like it is with a handful of self-deprecation, reflection, and happy dose of humour.